HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 1. `$RUNNER.run_name`: Get the runner name of the current runner.
 1. `$RUNNER.rid`: Get the runner identifier of the current runner.
 1. `$RUNNER.uri`: Get the URI of the current runner.
-1. `$RUNNER.myObj`: Static property, user-defined object.
+1. `$RUNNER.myObj`: Static attribute, user-defined object.
 1. `$RUNNER.user`: Get or set the properties of `$RUNNER.myObj` object.
 1. `$RUNNER.chan`: Create a channel.